Meisterlala/advent-of-code-2023/README.md

 cargo run --release
 ```

-You can excecute only a single day, where `XX` is the day number, using the following command:
+You can excecute only a single day using the following command:

 ```bash
 cd day01a